Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Proposed Method

 \subsection{Self-Supervised Pseudo Label Refinement}

-Even we can alleviate the semantic drift problem, the number of true-positives in the pseudo labels is still not enough (about 30\% true-positives in the pseudo labels) for training the network.
-Here, we propose a self-supervised pseudo label refinement strategy that refines the pseudo labels by converting false-negatives to true-positives in a self-supervised manner and reflects the refined labels to the training in an online manner.
-We shortly name this strategy as \textbf{self-refinement}.
+Even we can alleviate the semantic drift problem, the number of true-positives in the pseudo labels is still not enough for training the network.
+For example, we can only have 30\% true-positives in the pseudo labels for VOC 2012.
+Here, we propose a self-supervised pseudo label refinement strategy, abbreviated as \textit{self-refinement}, that refines the pseudo labels by converting false-negatives to true-positives in a self-supervised manner and reflects the refined labels to the training in an online manner.
 The overall process of the \textit{self-refinement} is illustrated on the right side of Figure \ref{fig:overview}.
-First, by training with the pseudo instance labels using the \textit{instance-aware guidance} strategy, the network stably develops the generalization ability and gradually captures the instance-level information of the missing instances ($i.e.,$ false-negatives).
+First, by training with the pseudo instance labels using \textit{instance-aware guidance} strategy, the network stably develops the generalization ability and gradually captures the instance-level information of the missing instances ($i.e.,$ false-negatives).
 Next, following the Eq. (\ref{eq:grouping}), we perform the instance grouping using the network outputs.
 Then, we generate refined offset and center maps from the instance mask created by instance grouping.
 Last, the refined maps are used as guidance for the network.

-For better refinement, we maximize the complementary knowledge between each network output.
-Specifically, the noisy output offset map can be transformed into the refined offset map containing 2D offset vectors with exact values by grouping with the output center map.
-Likewise, we can complement the output center map using the knowledge of the output offset map.
-We cluster the center point from the output offset map utilizing the fact that 2D offset vectors near the center point have a small magnitude value; we call this process a \textbf{center clustering} and explain the detailed algorithm in the supplementary material.
-The clustered center points help to generate the refined center map by filling the missing centers in the output center map.
-Through the complementary knowledge between each output, we upgrade the pseudo label refinement process to be more effective.
+For better refinement, we extract the center point by clustering the 2D offset vectors in the output offset map.
+We call this process a \textit{center clustering} and explain the detailed algorithm in the supplementary material.
+Even if the output center map misses some center points, we complement the refined center map using the clustered center points.